BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 #### **Core Principles & Constraints**

-1.  **Polyglot & Extensible Environment:** While the core extension is built with **TypeScript**, the agent system is designed to be a **universal programming partner**, capable of understanding, analyzing, and generating code in any programming language.
-Its tools and agents must be built with language agnosticism in mind.
+1.  **Living Architecture Document:** This `PLAN.md` is the single source of truth for the project's architecture and goals.
+Any new features, tools, or significant architectural changes proposed by the AI and approved by the user **must be reflected in this document before implementation begins.**

 2.  **LLM-Led Workflow:** The system favors an LLM-led workflow.
-Instead of creating large, complex, hard-coded "composite tools", we will provide the LLM with a rich set of simple, single-purpose tools.
-The LLM itself is responsible for planning and executing complex tasks by calling these simple tools in sequence.
+The LLM itself is responsible for planning and executing complex tasks by calling simple, single-purpose tools in sequence.
 The `OrchestratorAgent` acts as the executor for the LLM's plans.

+3.  **Agent Action System:** Specialized agents can propose `ui-action`s to the user (e.g., buttons).
+When the user clicks an action button, the UI sends a dedicated `executeTool` command to the `OrchestratorAgent`, which then executes the specified tool with its arguments, bypassing the main LLM loop for direct, user-approved actions.

+4.  **Polyglot & Extensible Environment:** The core extension is built with **TypeScript**, but the agent system is designed to be a **universal programming partner**.

-3.  **Multilingual Support & Language Separation:** The AI's **conversational responses** must match the VSCode UI language, but all **code artifacts** must be **English**.
+5.  **Multilingual Support & Language Separation:** Conversational responses match the UI language, but code artifacts are in English.

-4.  **Stability and Robustness:** All code must be production-quality.
+6.  **Stability and Robustness:** All code must be production-quality.

-5.  **Incremental & Phased Development:** Deliver the solution in logical, incremental phases.
+7.  **Incremental & Phased Development:** Deliver the solution in logical, incremental phases.

-6.  **Rigorous Self-Correction:** Self-review code after generation.
+8.  **Rigorous Self-Correction:** Self-review code after generation.

-7.  **Architectural Purity:** Strictly follow **MAS, MCP, and A2A** patterns.
-Avoid opaque frameworks.
+9.  **Architectural Purity:** Strictly follow **MAS, MCP, and A2A** patterns.

-8.  **Knowledge Request & Clarification:** **Never proceed based on assumption.** Ask the user for clarification on APIs or patterns.
+10. **Knowledge Request & Clarification:** **Never proceed based on assumption.**

-9.  **Upstream Sync Resilience:** Implement as a highly modular and isolated extension.
+11. **Upstream Sync Resilience:** Implement as a highly modular and isolated extension.

-10. **Model Flexibility & Resilience:** Use an **OpenAI-compatible API** and support key rotation.
+12. **Model Flexibility & Resilience:** Use an **OpenAI-compatible API** and support key rotation.

 #### **System Architecture Overview**